serpro/dev-story/README.md

 	App.developer = true;

-Preview the app in the Intel® XDK Emulate tab or [Google Chrome Emulation Mode](https://developer.chrome.com/devtools/docs/device-mode)
+Preview the app in the Intel® XDK Emulate tab or open up index.html in [Google Chrome Emulation Mode](https://developer.chrome.com/devtools/docs/device-mode)

 About the Intel® XDK
 ------------